 The Festival of Really Good Sex is produced by a small team of dedicated people who are committed to celebrating the joy of being alive, while questioning the shame, guilt and fear of sexuality that so many of us today still struggle with.

-Peter Banki, Ph.D is the Founder and Director of the Festival of Really Good Sex and of the Festival of Death and Dying.
+Peter Banki, Ph.D is the Founder and Director of the School of Really Good Sex and of the Festival of Death and Dying.
 Peter is also member of the Philosophy Research Initiative at the University of Western Sydney, where he has also lectured and tutored in the School of Humanities and Languages.

 Natalia Je has been involved with the festival and associated ventures since 2011, as a Committee member, facilitator, administrator, volunteer coordinator, devil’s advocate and creative mastermind behind some of the wicked concepts that we have unleashed.